kulinacs/katacoda-scenarios/enum/nmap/step1.md

+Scenario will be available after containers finish downloading.

 If your targets are not currently known (often in the case when working on a new network) nmap can help you find targets on the network.

 First, identify what network you are currently on by running `ip a`{{execute}} and identifying your IP address, in this case it is likely with `172.19.0.3`